Kleine Gemeinde: In Russia

 Starting in 1860 Kleine Gemeinde members left the Molotschna Mennonite Settlement to provide farming opportunities for landless members and to avoid political and administrative involvement in the mother colony.
 In 1863 a settlement was started at Markusland in Yekaterinoslav Governorate, in 1864 another settlement in Gurshafka volost, Kherson Governorate.
-In 1865, the Borsenko colony, 20 miles North West of Nikopol, was started.
+In 1865, the Borsenko colony, 20 miles northwest of Nikopol, was started.
 Two other villages situated near Borozenko were also settled by Kleine Gemeinde families.

 In 1860 a group motivated by a renewal movement migrated to Crimea under the leadership of Jakob Wiebe.
 This group adopted baptism by immersion.
 After migrating in 1874 to Kansas, they became known as the Krimmer Mennonite Brethren.

 Migration to North America

 In 1870 the Russian government issued a proclamation stating the intention to end all special privileges granted to German colonists by 1880.
-Alarmed at the possibility of losing control of their schools and military exemption, a delegation of Mennonite and Hutterite leaders, including Cornelius Toews and David Claassen of the Kleine Gemeinde, visited North America in 1873 to investigate resettlement possibilities.
+Alarmed at the possibility of losing control of their schools and military exemption, a delegation of Mennonite and Hutterite leaders, including Cornelius Toews, Aeltester Friesen and David Klassen of the Kleine Gemeinde, visited North America in 1873 to investigate resettlement possibilities.
 In 1874–75, the main group proceeded to migrate to North America, the more conservative part settling in Manitoba, Canada, and the more liberal to Jefferson County, near the town of Jansen, Nebraska, US.

-All together some 200 Kleine Gemeide families emigrated to North America as part of a larger Mennonite migration.
+Altogether some 200 Kleine Gemeide families emigrated to North America as part of a larger Mennonite migration.
 About eighty families homesteaded in southern Manitoba, while a smaller group of approximately 36 families settled in Nebraska.